-The Covid-19 pandemic has, and will, bring additional challenges.
-The Directors, in light of the above enquiries, have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future, being a period of twelve months after the date on which the report and financial statements are signed.
+The Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future, being a period of twelve months after the date on which the report and financial statements are signed.
 For this reason, the Company continues to adopt the going concern basis in the financial statements.